mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 world that are smarter than I am, are better developers than I am.
 Like.
 I'm sure of it.
-I'm totally sure of it. the difference is in some cases that, you know, if, if I put my resume next to somebody else's, and there's a higher probability that they've, if they use ArcGIS or anger or something, like there's a higher probability, they've seen my name before. and that, but that doesn't mean I'm better than the other person.
+I'm totally sure of it. the difference is in some cases that, you know, if, if I put my resume next to somebody else's, and there's a higher probability that they've, if they use RxJS or Angular or something, like there's a higher probability, they've seen my name before. and that, but that doesn't mean I'm better than the other person.
 That's just, it's just something that helps you out.
 But like that goes on a smaller scale.